Lesliec87/stock-analysis/README.md

 ## Summary:

-In this analysis we were able to assist Steve with getting sufficient data on what the best green stocks that his parents could potentially invest in to diversify their investment and if their current investment in DAQO has been a profitable investiment for the future.
+In this analysis we were able to assist Steve with getting sufficient data on what the best green energy stocks that his parents could potentially invest in to diversify their investment and if their current investment in DAQO has been a profitable investiment for the future.

 **What are the advantages or disadvantages of refactoring code?**

--The advantages of refactoring the code were that we could expand the amount of data we could run, faster time to run the code than the original code and Steve  will now be able to apply this to his future clients he might have interested in investing.
+-The advantages of refactoring the code was that we could expand the amount of data we could run, faster time to run the code than the original code and Steve  will now be able to apply this to his future clients who might have interest in investing in green energy stocks.
--However, the disadvantages about refactoring the code is that it is a bit more time consuming and more debugging to go through since you have to make changes to original code.
+-However, the disadvantages about refactoring the code is that it is a bit more time consuming and more debugging to go through since you have to make several changes to original code.

 **How do these pros and cons apply to refactoring the original VBA script?**